tfquirk/module-one-final-project-guidelines-nyc-web-121018/README.md

 This meant to be a fun way to play around with stock data, and to see how stocks change over time.
 I seeded the database with stock information from the IEX stock api.
 “Data provided for free by IEX.
 View IEX’s Terms of Use.” https://iextrading.com/developer/docs/#before-we-begin

-## Install
+## Command line setup / Install

+After cloning the repository from github, switch to the DayTrader directory:

+  cd /path/to/module-one-final-project-guidelines-nyc-web-121018

-To install, fork this repository and run 'bundle install' in your terminal.
+Install the necessary gems with 'bundle install' in your terminal.

+Run the 'bin/run.rb' file with:
+    ruby 'bin/run.rb'

+### Create your user(s)

+A user is created by simply running the program and entering your first and last name when prompted.
+Once created, you will be able to sign in with that name combination again in the future.

 ## Demo